-True Acre is a grain-free dry dog food using a moderate amount of named by-product meal as its main source of animal protein, thus earning the brand 3 stars.
+True Acre is a grain-free dry dog food using a moderate amount of named by-product meal as its dominant source of animal protein, thus earning the brand 3.5 stars.

-The following list (if present) includes all dog food recalls since 2009 related to this True Acre product line.
-If there are no recalls listed here, we’ve not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to True Acre.

 A Final Word

 The Dog Food Advisor is privately owned.
 We do not accept money, gifts, samples or other incentives in exchange for special consideration in preparing our reviews.

 However, we do receive a referral fee from online retailers (like Chewy or Amazon) and from sellers of perishable pet food when readers click over to their websites from ours.
 This helps cover the cost of operation of our free blog.
 Thanks for your support.